MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-criteria-filters.md

 ---
-title: Sorting, Searching, and Filtering Lists
+title: 'Sorting, Searching, and Filtering Lists'
-description: Work efficiently in lists by searching across your data, sorting columns, and refining results using filter symbols and keyboard shortcuts.
+description: 'Work efficiently in lists by searching across your data, sorting columns, and refining results using filter symbols and keyboard shortcuts.'
 author: jswymer
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: delimit, FlowFilter, totals, limit, advanced ms.search.form: ''
+ms.search.keywords: 'delimit, FlowFilter, totals, limit, advanced' ms.search.form: null ms.date: 04/01/2021
-ms.date: 04/01/2021
 ms.author: jswymer
-ms.openlocfilehash: 2fd135bc18f347539ba7fedcfe4b48e7bb314daf
-ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
-ms.locfileid: "9532420"
 ---
-# <a name="sorting-searching-and-filtering"></a>Sorting, Searching, and Filtering
+# Sorting, Searching, and Filtering

 There are a few things that you can do that will help you scan, find, and limit records on a list or in a report or XMLport.
 These include sorting, searching, and filtering.
 You can apply some or all of these simultaneously to quickly find or analyse your data.